sarahsprick/DIY-Spotify-Wrapped-2022/README.md

 ### Streaming History

-This first section is using my account data found [here](https://www.spotify.com/us/account/privacy/).
+The first section uses my streaming history using my account data found [here](https://www.spotify.com/us/account/privacy/).
 The turnaround time for this request took around ~5 days.
 I received a `.zip` folder with different files about my playlists, search queries, payment, followers/following accounts, stream history, etc. from the last 12 months.
-For this project, I am going to be focusing on the latter (stream history).
+For this project, I am going to be focusing on the latter (streaming history).

 ### Spotify's Web API

 In this next section, I will use data from Spotify's API.

-Prior to the code below, I created a developer account [here](https://developer.spotify.com/dashboard/).
+I created a developer account [here](https://developer.spotify.com/dashboard/).
 You do not need a Spotify Premium subscription, but will need a Spotify account to access this tool.
 The process to retrieve the data is a little complicated.
 [Steven Morse's post titled "Exploring the Spotify API in Python"](https://stmorse.github.io/journal/spotify-api.html) and [John Mannelly's blog post titled "How to Build Your Own Spotify Wrapped with Python, Spotipy and Glide Apps"](https://jman4190.medium.com/build-your-own-spotify-wrapped-with-python-spotify-and-glide-apps-493dc7da20b) were excellent resources I used to help me get the information needed.

 Part of the reason I chose this route was because the streaming data provided by Spotify (used in the section prior to this) only contained simple information like the artist's name, track name, and date.
 I was interested in getting more detail about the music I listen to.